 In some sense hypnosis occurs in the negative, i.e. in trance states we can develop unwanted behaviours, again citing the fear of needles, this may have developed as a response to observing someone else reacting to a painful injection.
 It could also be conscious, perhaps as a result of knowing someone contracting an awful disease through using an infected syringe, or even an ordinarily safe routine or procedure like a blood transfusion.
 In these instances, learning occurs both consciously and subconsciously and is then consolidated into a fear response during our ordinary nighttime sleep.
 Hypnotic learning, in terms of the solution, occurs at the subconscious level of memory and is therefore out of the reach of our conscious awareness. basically, this is because our conscious states often do more to exacerbate our issues, than they do to fix them!
 So, to a certain degree, we are sometimes using hypnosis to de-hypnotize the client?

 However, to answer your question frankly, the answer is no. That said, anyone who says they can guarantee results may be stretching reality beyond its natural bounds.
 As it would be with a Doctor, the best I can give you are the odds of probability.
 The same goes for medications, there are strong odds in favour of most medications being effective but all that can be offered, by way of guarantee, are clinically proven results; statistics of probability.
-Over the years, empirically, I have found hypnotherapy to offer each client an outstanding prospect of success.
-However, even when using hypnosis, despite its ability to empower the subconscious mind, there is still a certain need for cognitive responsibility.
+Over the years, empirically speaking, I have found hypnotherapy to offer each client an outstanding prospect of success.
+However, even when using hypnosis, despite its ability to empower the brain, via the subconscious mind, there is still a certain need for cognitive responsibility.
 Practised often enough, self-hypnosis, combined with cognitive responsibility, leads to pronounced behavioural change.

 Some clients work on themselves more than others and often get better outcomes.
 Some clients do absolutely nothing, other than attending the hypnotic sessions and still get outstanding results; others, usually very few, get absolutely no benefit.
 That is not necessarily because the hypnosis didn't work but perhaps because elements of their condition were not accessed or did not surface.
 Much less often, it is just the consequence of a mismatch between client and therapist; nothing other than a fact of life.
 Like anything in life, some people, be they plumbers, lawyers, accountants or doctors, are better than others, but irrespective of their personal standing; their discipline remains professionally intact!